mfidino/zooniverse_subject_uploadeR/README.md

 The main script that will be changed in order to upload photos is `upload_photos_to_zooniverse.R`.
 There are a number of objects in there that you will have to alter for your project that are then plugged into the `zooniverse_subject_uploadeR.R` script.
 The purpose of each of the objects in `upload_photos_to_zooniverse.R` are commented out so you can determine what they do.
 Do not change the object names or `zooniverse_subject_uploadeR.R` will not work (just change the objects values).

-After reassinging the objects in `upload_photos_to_zooniverse.R` you can source `zooniverse_subject_uploadeR.R` (the last line of code in `upload_photos_to_zooniverse.R`) assuming that it is in your current working directory to start the image resizing and upload process.
+After reassinging the objects in `upload_photos_to_zooniverse.R` you can source `zooniverse_subject_uploadeR.R` (the last line of code in `upload_photos_to_zooniverse.R`).
+Assuming that both scripts are in your current working directory R will commence the image resizing and upload process.
 If there are any missing objects that are needed for uploading it should spit back a relevant error.

 The first progress bar is you see in the `R` console is the progress made on resizing a batch of photos.
 The additional data printed in the `R` console following this is from the upload process via `panoptes-subject-uploader`.
 This script will batch process any number of photos, but does it in multiples of 1000 (the last batch is whatever is leftover).